 Killiney Kopitiam is another brand that is famous in Singapore.
-This brand also dates back to early 20th CE though it was earlier known as Kheng Hoe Heng.
-There are many other smaller brands that sell the Kaya toast and Kopi.
+This brand also dates back to the early 20th CE though it was earlier known as Kheng Hoe Heng.
+There are many other smaller brands that sell Kaya toast and Kopi.
 It is not very difficult to identify them – you will usually find long queues in front of them.
 If you still need help, look at this article that lists smaller but good Kaya toast joints in Singapore.

-A typical Kopi & Kaya Toast Breakfast
+A typical Breakfast

-At this point let me introduce Teh – or the tea, that is also available at all these Kopitiams.
+At this point let me introduce Teh – or the tea, that is also available at all these kopitiams.
 Kopitiam is the generic name for these traditional coffee shops.

-Kaya is like a jam made with Coconut, sugar, Eggs and Pandan leaves.
+Kaya is like a jam made with Coconut, sugar, Eggs, and Pandan leaves.

-Breakfast comes along with two soft boiled eggs with the floating yellow part.
+Breakfast comes along with two soft-boiled eggs with the floating yellow part.
 Some people add soya sauce to it.

 A part of Culture